Jalandhar–Jammu line

 The Jalandhar–Jammu line is a railway line connecting Jalandhar Cantonment and Jalandhar City in the Indian state of Punjab with Jammu Tawi in Jammu and Kashmir.
 The line is under the administrative jurisdiction of Northern Railway.
 This line was made after Indian Independence in 1947.
 Normally before partition of India and creation of Pakistan, trains to Jammu Tawi from Delhi used to run via Panipat, Ambala Cantonment, Ludhiana, Jalandhar City, Amritsar, Lahore, Narowal and Sialkot.
 But after partition and creation of Pakistan in 1947, the Sialkot–Jammu Tawi line was dismantled and closed permanently.
 Jammu and Kashmir became cut off from rest of India.
 Hence in 1949, it was decided to extend the line from Jalandhar City to Mukerian till Pathankot and after the Indo-Pakistani War of 1965, this line was extended to Jammu Tawi.
 This 216 km railway line is an important strategic connectivity for Indian Military and Defence.
+Now the railway station of Jalandhar Cantt is being upgraded to model Railway station.